Curricula Vitae (CVs) versus Resumes

 Do you expect to graduate in the foreseeable future?
 In addition to making an appointment with University Career Services before throwing your cap in the air, a visit to the Career Services branch of the UNC General Alumni Association in the George Watts Hill Alumni Center might turn into a wise career move.
 After graduation, members of the GAA are eligible to receive resume tips and samples, as well as to take advantage of their resume posting service.

-Jackson, Acy and Kathleen Geckeis. to Prepare Your Curriculum Vitae.
-3rd edition.
+Jackson, Acy and Kathleen Geckeis.
+How to Prepare Your Curriculum Vitae.
+3rd ed.
 Columbus, OH: McGraw-Hill, 2003.

 Rosenburg, Arthur D. Resume Handbook: How to Write Outstanding Resumes and Cover Letters for Every Situation.
 5th edition.
 Cincinnati, OH: Adams Media, 2007.

-Vick, Julia Miller and Jennifer S. Furlong. .
+Vick, Julia Miller, Jennifer S. Furlong, Rosanne Lurie, and Mary Morris Heiberger.
 The Academic Job Search Handbook.
 4th ed.
-Philadelphia: University of Pennsylvania Press, 2008.
+Philadelphia: University of Pennsylvania Press, 2016.